Inference on the structure of gene regulatory networks: Different scenarios of inferring GRN structure

 \subsection{Scenario 16: phenotype, bulk, time series, interventional}

-If the path blocking property holds, then as discussed in Subsection \ref{PBP}, we can partially determine the GRN structure (at least $n$ edges for a GRN with $n$ genes).

-If the dynamics is linear, and the GRN is a DAG, then as discussed in Subsection \ref{partial}, we can determine the ancestor-descendant relations, and partially determine the GRN structure (at least $n$ edges for a GRN with $n$ genes).
+If the path blocking property holds, then as discussed in Subsection \ref{PBP}, we can partially determine the GRN structure.
+If the dynamics is linear, and the GRN is a DAG, then as discussed in Subsection \ref{partial}, we can determine the ancestor-descendant relations, and partially determine the GRN structure.
 Notice that for some identified edges, we cannot determine whether the regulatory relation is activation or inhibition.
 If the path blocking property holds, the dynamics is linear, and the GRN is a DAG, then as discussed in Subsection \ref{LPD}, we can combine the above two methods and partially infer the GRN structure.
 Notice that for some identified edges, we cannot determine whether the regulatory relation is activation or inhibition.